openstack-archive/fuel-docs/pages/planning-guide/4200-net-topology.rst

 - :ref:`ovs-term`, :ref:`bonding-term`, and :ref:`murano-term`
   can only be implemented on Neutron.
 - VMWare :ref:`vcenter-term` and :ref:`vsphere-term`
-  can only be implemented on Nova-network.
+  can only be implemented on :ref:`Nova-network<nova-network-term>` with the FlatDHCP topology.
 - Neutron with VMware NSX can only be implemented with the KVM/QEMU hypervisor.
 - :ref:`bonding-term` is not supported for SR-IOV over the :ref:`mellanox-adapters` family.